 Q: Where can I find more information about doing business with the State?

-A: Visit the Vendor Center page on the Office of State Purchasing's website for additional information for vendors, including the annually updated guide on "How to Do Business with the State of Louisiana."
+A: Visit the Vendor Center page on the Office of State Procurement's website for additional information for vendors, including the annually updated guide on "How to Do Business with the State of Louisiana."